qdm12/ddns-updater/docs/freedns.md

 - `"domain"`
 - `"host"` is your host (subdomain)
-- `"id"` is the ID you use to update your record
+- `"token"` is the randomized update token you use to update your record

 ### Optional parameters